-‘For most women after pregnancy, a high focus should be put on strengthening the abdominal, pelvic floor and overall core muscles – with a high emphasis on correct form and posture in all exercises,’ says the Head of the BODYTEC® Training Academy Gerry Gerhardt.
-‘BODYTEC® is a well-suited training form to achieve this, as every single exercise activates these muscle groups and in comparison to most conventional training methods, also activates deeper muscle tissues in the core area, which are generally more difficult to activate,’ he explains.
+“For most women after pregnancy, a high focus should be placed on strengthening the abdominals, pelvic floor and overall core muscles – with a high emphasis on correct form and posture in all exercises,” says the Head of the BODYTEC Training Academy Michael Burbidge.
+“BODYTEC is a perfectly-suited training solution to achieve this, as every single exercise activates these muscle groups and in comparison to most conventional training methods, also activates deeper muscle tissues in the core area, which are generally more difficult to activate.”

-Another aspect often overlooked, as it not directly linked to the changes of the body during or after pregnancy, is your lack of energy.
-Many women after pregnancy face an increased energy demand due to milk production, a lack of sleep and emotional demands of being a parent.
-That means, recovery periods after training sessions should be a little bit longer and the training duration should be rather short and focused in order not to lose training motivation, suggests Gerry.
+Another aspect often overlooked, as it’s not directly linked to the changes of the body during or after pregnancy, is your lack of energy.
+Many new moms face an increased energy demand due to milk production, a lack of sleep and the emotional demands of being a parent.
+That means, recovery periods after training sessions should be a bit longer, and the training duration should be shorter and more focused in order to avoid losing training motivation, Michael suggests.

-But is there anything you can do at home to get you moving in those first few weeks?
-Gerry recommends you try the following moves at home if you have had a natural birth.
+In the interim, what can do at home to get you moving in those first few weeks?